sumit16c9409/Text_Analysis/README.md

 # Text_Analysis
-The series of reports demonstrates the basic functional work on extracting meaningful information from texts
+The series of reports demonstrates the basic functional work on extracting meaningful information from text.